 Flown by a number of 'aces', including author Roald Dahl, the type would spend twelve years in RAF service in a variety of roles.
 Discover a range of Hawker Hurricane facts in this article.

-Sir Sydney Camm the chief designer at Hawker Aircraft Company was the man behind the
+Sir Sydney Camm the chief designer at Hawker Aircraft Limited was the man behind the

 Hurricane.
 He would also be involved in the design of a number of other well known aircraft such as the